fjlein/infinite-craft-solver/recipe-generation/README.md

 ## Setup

 1. Install dependencies with `poetry install`
-2. Create `.env` with `cp .env.example .env` and add your MongoDB url.
+2. Create `.env` with `cp .env.example .env` and add your MongoDB uri.
 3. Initiate the database with `reset.py`

 ## Run